 Questions to Ask Your Broker About Timeline

-- "Which lenders are currently processing fastest?" — This changes monthly
+- "Which lenders are currently processing fastest?" — This changes month to month

 - "What's the realistic timeline for my specific case?" — Complex cases take longer; know this upfront